dtzxporter/DTZxPorterLanding/_tools/colossus.md

 - 2.11 - Fixed issue with weights for some models.
 - 2.12 - Add support for second uv layer in WYB.
 Fix small amount of missing material textures.
 - 2.13 - Add support for hair uvs in WYB.
+- 2.14 - Support blend shapes in WNC/WYB.
+Add support for hair uvs in WNC.